openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3-os-kds-ext.md

 Group key:

-The group key is encrypted with the requestor's long term key.
+The group key is encrypted with the requester's long term key.

 Signature: